williamlamjy/mTracker/docs/DeveloperGuide.md

 The process for loading other pre-existing instruments follow a similar process to the sequence above.
 The main difference would be the type of instrument decoder called, the different instrument specific decoded parameters and the type of instrument added to the `InstrumentManager`.
-For example when loading a stock instead of calling `addCryptoToList(textSegment, instrumentManager` it will call `addStockToList(textSegement, instrumentManager)`.
+For example when loading a stock instead of calling `CryptoDecoder#addCryptoToList(textSegment, instrumentManager` it will call `StockDecoder#addStockToList(textSegement, instrumentManager)`.

 If loading the file data has any error, it will throw the corresponding file error.
 This file error will display the appropriate message through the `TextUi` class.

 ### Storing current data
 The storing of current data is mainly handled by the `filemanager` and `model` components.
-The main method calls the `updateFileData(instruments)` in the Storage class which implements the `writeFile(instruments, writeToFile)` method in the `InstrumentEncoder`.
-This method calls the `textFileFormatting()` method in the Instrument class for every instrument that is being stored.
+The main method calls the `Storage#updateFileData(instruments)` which implements the `InstrumentEncoder#writeFile(instruments, writeToFile)` method.
+This method calls the `Instrument#textFileFormatting()` method for every instrument that is being stored.
 The formatted instrument details are then written to the `MTracker` text file.

 The figure below represents the sequence diagram when the user stores current data:
 <img src="images/FileManagerEncodingSequenceDiag.png" width="700"/>